TheAcharya/Airlift/README.md

-  --log FILE                         file to store program log --verbose                          output debug information --version                          show program's version number and exit -h, --help                         show this help message and exit
+  --log FILE                         file to store program log --verbose                          output debug information --version                          show program's version number and exit --workers                          total number of worker threads to upload your data -h, --help                         show this help message and exit

+validation options:
+  --fail-on-duplicate-csv-columns    fail if CSV has duplicate columns;
+                                     otherwise last column will be used
 ```

 ### macOS Gatekeeper & Notarization